PaleSkinnySwede/threathunter-chronicles.github.io/_posts/2025-06-26-vscode-for-analysts-part-2.md

 _Publisher: Christian Kohler_

-If your investigation involves navigating directory structures in PowerShell scripts, shell commands, or code analysis — this extension auto-completes file paths in your scripts and queries.
+If your investigation involves navigating directory structures in PowerShell scripts, shell commands, or code analysis, this extension auto-completes file paths in your scripts and queries.

 It’s a humble but powerful time-saver.